roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/cGPU Professional Edition/Install and use ack-ai-installer and the GPU scheduling inspection tool.md

     For more information, see [Create a professional managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/Create a professional managed Kubernetes cluster.md).
 The following list describes some of the parameters:

     -   Quantity: Specify the initial number of nodes in the node pool.
 If you do not need to create nodes in the node pool, set this parameter to 0.
     -   Operating System: Select an operating system for the nodes.
-Supported operating systems are CentOS, Aliyun Cloud Linux 2.x, and Windows.
+Supported operating systems include CentOS, Aliyun Cloud Linux 2.x, and Windows.
     -   ECS Label: You can add labels to the ECS instances.
     -   Custom Resource Group: You can specify the resource group to which the nodes in the node pool belong.
     -   Node Label: You can add labels to the nodes.
 For more information about node labels, see [Description of labels for GPU-accelerated nodes](/intl.en-US/User Guide for Kubernetes Clusters/Professional Kubernetes clusters/Description of labels for GPU-accelerated nodes.md).